dhanush080607/adaptive-action/README.md

 The objective is simple:

-> **Reduce decision fatigue.**
+> **Reduce decision fatigue and help the user start.**

 ---

-# 📅 04 — AI Action Planner
+# 📅 05 — Action Planning

-LifeOS converts priorities into a realistic plan.
+Once priorities are identified, LifeOS can turn them into an executable plan.

 Example: